ai4energy/Ai4EComponentLib.jl/docs/src/tutorials/AirPipeSim.md

 This test has 6 components:

 - Pressure Source, inlet of system
-- Simple Pipe, it's actually a stable component not only stand for pipes but also valves and elbows and their ccombinations.
+- AirSimplePipe, it's actually a stable component not only stand for pipes but also valves and elbows and their ccombinations.
 - Transition Pipe.
 There are two transition pipes, one in front of air storage tank and another behind it.
 - Air Storage Tank.
 - Flow Sink, outlet of system.